Public Affairs Specialist Salary

 Pay Difference by Location

-For Public Affairs Specialists, busy Philadelphia offers a higher-than-average pay rate, 16 percent above the national average.
-Public Affairs Specialists will also find cushy salaries in Washington (+15 percent) and Houston (+8 percent).
-Those in the field find the lowest salaries in San Antonio, 18 percent below the national average.
+For Public Affairs Specialists, Philadelphia provides a pay rate that is 13 percent greater than the national average.
+Public Affairs Specialists will also find cushy salaries in Washington (+11 percent) and Houston (+5 percent).
+Public Affairs Specialists in San Antonio take home the lowest salaries, earning a whopping 20 percent less than the national average.